 I despair of Agile as a formulaic solution to all our woes, I really do.
 I watch organisations debate over Kanban versus Scrum, then pick one and apply every last facet of the methodology to everything they do - in effect making project management so granular as to become weighty and patronising micromanagement.
 Yes, there are great points to it - releasing often is better than spending months, years, planning something then trying to release in a big bang.
 But at the same time barely planning past two weeks is akin to driving along the road looking at the end of your car bonnet.

-I feel sorry for those organisations that pick up yet another piece of software that they believe will ‘fix everything’ for them, but in reality they purchase a well sold lump of complexity that could be achieved much, much simpler (Chef and Cloud Foundry are my current bug bears - on the flip side there are excellent solutions out there like Ansible and Splunk).
+I feel sorry for those organisations that pick up yet another piece of software that they believe will ‘fix everything’ for them, but in reality they purchase a well sold lump of complexity that could be achieved much, much simpler.

 “The core of DevOps is not a difficult or complex concept.
 More or less, it’s the idea that developers and operations should collaborate more closely than they traditionally have, so neither side is caught with their pants down when something blows up”